kdm9/dna-proto-workflow/docs/source/index.rst

 In snakemake, calling a rule will trigger run of the upstream rules.
 When editing ``(/config.yml)`` it is important to only configure the intended most downstream rule. (``varcall:``, ``annotate:``, or ``denovo:``).
 These settings will be propagated upstream. ``qc:`` is independent and will require editing; particularly the _DEFAULT_ adaptors used.
 The standard adaptors for Truseq- and Nextera-Libraries are given for reference, paste under _DEFAULT_ as required.

 An important configuration parameter is the location of a suitable ``tmp/`` directory.
 Several rules make extensive use of the tmp/ directory to temporarily store large files.
 Oftentimes, standard home directories on compute servers or cluster nodes are too small.
-Central place for the configuration of the /tmp file is currently under abra2 (``abra2:temp:``).
+Central place for the configuration of the tmp/ directory is currently under abra2 (``abra2:temp:``).

 Additional Configuration